slackhq/foundry/README.md

 ### Misc tools

-There is a _ton_ of miscellaneous tools, utilities, and glue code for Gradle (and various plugins) sprinkled throughout this project.
+There are a _ton_ of miscellaneous tools, utilities, and glue code for Gradle (and various plugins) sprinkled throughout this project.

 License
 --------